roger-tseng/Embed-Lab-Final/README.md

 (放隨距離decay的圖片)

-We use the logarithmic distance path-loss model to calculate the distance from the RSSI value.
+We use the mainstream logarithmic distance path-loss model to calculate the distance from the RSSI value.
 The mathematical decaying model is expressed as below. `d` is the distance between the transmitter and the receiver, and `n` is a decaying factor related to the specific wireless transmission environment.
 The initialization process is essential to find the decaying factor `n`.

 (距離公式)

-##### RSSI Distance Method
+##### RSSI Variation
+The variation of the received RSSI are unstable even in a well-controlled indoor scenario due to multipath fading.
+There exist multiple different path for the signal to transmit from the transmitter to the receiver, which may cause some interference so the actual received strength might be quite different from the calculated model.
+Thus, some filter and post-processing is needed.

+##### Kalman filter
+We adopt Kalman filter on both received RSSI value and the calculated distance to eliminate the large variation.

+##### Trangularation